 All those systems need to be carefully monitored and controlled, which is often done with a dedicated environmental computer control system and cultivation software to ensure the plants’ needs are met around the clock.

-- Decontamination rooms.
-Given how fickle cannabis can be, anything that enters the sterile grow environment can cause mold, mildew, pesticides, or other disease that can spell certain doom for your entire crop.
-Staff members who do not follow careful protocol can risk introducing these threats into a grow environment.
+Given how fickle cannabis can be, anything that enters the sterile grow environment can cause mold, mildew, pesticides, or other diseases that can spell certain doom for your entire crop.
+Staff members who do not follow careful protocol can risk introducing these threats into a growing environment.
 To combat that, you’re going to need specialized rooms to let your employees change into more sterile clothes or put on protective gear.
 This is an absolute must when drawing up an integrated pest management plan.

-- HVAC systems.
 More than just keeping everything cool, a commercial grow operation relies on its HVAC system to provide proper airflow and help control humidity.
 This includes systems for air filtration and purification, both for odor and for airborne contaminants; these systems may be part of the HVAC system or come as separate units.
-These systems are also necessary to create positive air pressure in the grow rooms, since doing so will help mitigate potential contamination from potential bugs and pathogens.
+These systems are also necessary to create positive air pressure in the grow rooms, which helps mitigate potential contamination from bugs and pathogens.

-- Security.
 While it may not be directly related to cultivation, your commercial grow room facility needs proper security to safeguard the plants and all the equipment inside.
-Surveillance, alarms, security lights, and recording systems are just a few of the security protocols you may need to install on site, both for your own peace of mind and to meet any requirements set out by the state.
+Surveillance, alarms, security lights, and recording systems are just a few of the security protocols you may need to install on-site, both for your own peace of mind and to meet any requirements set out by the state.

 Space considerations for a commercial grow room design

 Typically, most commercial grow operations are housed in a warehouse-style building.
-These constructions are large, steel structures, with the average production area coming in at around 36,000 square feet in 2020.
-Keep in mind that it doesn’t mean it contains 36,000 square feet of plants – all the space, equipment, and other requirements for the grow facility are contained within that single building.
+These constructions are large, steel structures, with the average production area coming in at 34,500 square feet in 2022, though 10,000 to 24,999 square feet was overall the most common size range.
+These figures don’t entirely comprise the area occupied by plants — all the space, equipment, and other requirements for the grow facility are contained within that single building.

 How much room does a drying and curing area typically take up?

-The drying and curing process involved in cannabis cultivation is one of the most important steps in the entire process.
+The drying and curing involved in cannabis cultivation are one of the most important steps in the entire process.
 Dry rooms need to provide ample space for proper airflow as the buds dry.
-This means that there needs to be adequate space between each branch as it hangs or lays flat to dry.
+This means that there needs to be adequate space between each branch as it hangs or lies flat to dry.
 There also needs to be ample room for HVAC systems, fans, and other climate control methods.

 How Cryo Cure saves space in your commercial grow facility

 While you could dedicate entire rooms to drying and curing your cannabis, Cryo Cure technology occupies just a fraction of the space.
-While we are best known for our patent-pending technology that preserves phytocannabinoid and terpene-rich trichomes, our technology accomplishes this without taking up tremendous amounts of space.
+Our patented technology preserves phytocannabinoid and terpene-rich trichomes without taking up tremendous amounts of space.

-Cryo Cure’s CC350 model can single-handedly dry and cure between 30 and 60 pounds of cannabis or hemp in a matter of 24 to 36 hours.
-All that magic happens within a space that’s less than nine feet long, under 5 feet wide, and just slightly under 7 feet tall!
-To boot, the CC350[SM6] is outfitted with wheels, so the machine can move throughout your facility as needed.
-For larger operations, the CC720 boasts 625 square feet of internal shelf space in a space that’s 15 feet long, 6 feet wide, and less than 9 feet tall.
+Cryo Cure’s high-capacity pilot model can single-handedly dry and cure up to 30 pounds of cannabis or hemp in a matter of 12 to 16 hours.
+All that magic happens within a space that’s less than nine feet long, under 5 feet wide, and under 7 feet tall!
+For larger operations, our high-capacity models’ chamber footprint is eight feet by either eight feet (the HC4 model), 15 feet (HC7), or 20 feet (HC10).